clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Mix setup
 ==========

-Setup creates and initializes the workspace used by mixer.
+Follow these steps to create and initialize the mixer workspace.
 Complete setup before you create a mix.

 #.
 Create workspace.